micheleangioni/sls-node-ts/readme.md

 1. Creating the SNS topic, under `resources`;
 2. Giving to the Lambdas the permissions to publish events to the topic, in the `iamRoleStatements` section.

-In order to develop locally, the other environments other than `staging` and `development` the events will be send to a local implementation of AWS SNS, running on `http://localhost:4575`.
+In order to develop locally, the other environments other than `staging` and `development` the events will be sent to a local implementation of AWS SNS, running on `http://localhost:4566`.
 This is the default URL of [Localstack](https://github.com/localstack/localstack).

 The local endpoint can be customized via the `SNS_ENDPOINT` environment variable.